Primary Navigation Mobile

 Drive carefully and always stick to the speed limits.

-There are a couple of quirks about Spanish speed enforcement.
-First, you’re not allowed to take any vehicle on the motorway that can’t reach 60km/h.
+If your vehicle can’t reach 60km/h (electric mopeds and farm vehicles, mostly) then you can’t go on a motorway at all.
 Also, you’re temporarily allowed to exceed the speed limit on major roads outside built-up areas (not motorways or dual carriageways) by 20km/h to overtake slower traffic.
+Only overtake when it’s safe and clear to do so.

 Speeding fines in Spain

-Spanish speeding fines start at €100 (around £85), but they can climb as high as €600 (roughly £500) depending on the speed and the area you’re caught speeding.
+Speeding fines in Spain are variable and start at €100 (around £85) and can go up to €600 (roughly £500) – it depends how fast you were going when caught and the type of road you were on.
 For example, the fine for driving at 100km/h in a 50km/h zone will be far higher than it would be in an 80km/h zone.

-There are speed cameras in Spain (pictured below), but they’re painted matte grey rather than the fluorescent yellow favoured here in the UK.
-They look an awful lot like junction boxes or transformers, so keep an eye on your speed.
+There are speed cameras in Spain (pictured below), but rather than the fluorescent yellow ones in the UK, the boxes are painted matte grey.
+Keep an eye out for them, but as always the best way to avoid a fine is to stick to the speed limit.
 The police also use radar equipment to monitor the speed of traffic.

 7